TiaLow/TiaLow/README.md

 :pencil2: **I’m currently working on:** finishing my education at Code Fellows and carving out time for personal projects.
 <br>
 <br>
-:books: **I’m currently learning:** how to red, green, refactor.
+:books: **I’m currently learning:** how to "red, green, refactor".
 <br>
 <br>
-:speech_balloon: **Ask me about:** JavaScript's craziness, flexbox vs grid, how to choose a whiteboard app (by arrow-drawing abilities), binary trees, fermentation, gardening, living out of a backpack, how the natural and technological worlds can be woven together...
+:speech_balloon: **Ask me about:** how JavaScript exemplifies the combination of logic and creativity, flexbox vs grid, how to choose a whiteboard app (by arrow-drawing abilities), binary trees, fermentation, gardening, living out of a backpack, how the natural and technological worlds can be woven together...
  <br>
  <br>
  :rainbow: **Fun fact:** I'm a black belt in Taekwondo.